YevheniiKyr/booking_platform/readme.md

 # Booking platform
-Develop a backend for a service booking service (e.g., beauty salon, gym, consultations).
+Develop a backend for a booking service (e.g., beauty salon, gym, consultations).
 The system allows users to book services from performers.

 ---
 ## 📚 Table of Contents